• Skip to content

 This builds trust and sends the message that you’ll be honest with your child.

 Some children don’t ask many questions, but this doesn’t mean that they’re not interested or ready to learn.
-If you start a conversation, it lets your child know that you’re happy to discuss sexuality.
+If you start a conversation, it lets your child know that you’re comfortable discussing sexuality.

-It’s a good idea to think about what to say beforehand, then pick a good time to talk.
+It’s a good idea to think about what to say beforehand and then pick a good time to talk.
 For example, if a family member is pregnant, you could say, ‘Aunty Sarah is going to have a baby.
 I was wondering what you know about pregnancy?’

 Some children find it easier to talk without eye contact, so you could plan to talk while you and your child are travelling in the car.